Flake-parts

 clan-core = {

-inputs.nixpkgs.follows = "nixpkgs"; # Don't do this if your machines are on nixpkgs stable.
+inputs.nixpkgs.follows = "nixpkgs"; # Avoid this if using nixpkgs stable.

 };

-After updating your flake inputs, the next step is to import the Clan flake-parts module.
-This will make the Clan options available within mkFlake.
+Next, import the Clan flake-parts module to make the Clan options available within mkFlake

 {